DylanMeeus/blog/content/posts/audio-from-scratch-pt12.md

 {{< vimeo 458251843 >}}

-## Frere Jacques
+## Frère Jacques | Brother John

-When I was a kid, the first thing I was taught to play was the tune to 'Frere Jacques' on my grandparents' piano (to their dismay, also the last thing I actually learned to play until I picked up a guitar 15 years later and played that badly).
+Brother John / Frère Jacques is a popular nursing rhyme, and also one of the few things I was taught to play on the piano as a kid.
 As such, I thought it'd be fitting to try to code this song this time.
-The notes for playing this are taken from [true-piano-lessons.com](https://www.true-piano-lessons.com/frere-jacques.html
+The notes for playing this are taken from [true-piano-lessons.com](https://www.true-piano-lessons.com/frere-jacques.html).
-).
 The code takes the notes starting in the key of C. (Maybe since it's in Go, I should have started in G. Feel free to change it).

 ## Generating notes